antriksh123/ByteShell/README.md

 3. Compile the code using the command: `g++ -o shell shell.cpp`
 4. Run the shell executable: `./shell`
 5. The ByteShell prompt will appear, and you can start entering commands.
+Note - You need to update the paths used in the current according to your local environment.

 ## Supported Commands